 Everyone gets stressed during exams but it's important not to let it get out of control.
-Check out the common signs of stress and the best ways to chill yourself out...

 If you've noticed three or more of the above symptoms and you've experienced them for a few weeks you may need to do something about your stress levels.

 How to manage exam stress

 - Learn to recognise when you're stressing out.
 A break or a chat with someone who knows the pressure you're under will get things into perspective.